it-a-me/mcpelauncher-wiki/src/troubleshooting/index.md

     while you are **ingame**.
 -   Mac OS X: TBA

-### The controller doesn\'t work at all or you want to remap your gamepad buttons, analogsticks, dpad and triggers?
+### The controller doesn't work at all or you want to remap your gamepad buttons, analogsticks, dpad and triggers?

 You need to create a gamepadmapping for your unknown gamepad.